 If they look surprised, sit in silence for a moment and let them sit with it too.
 You don't need to massage the situation.
 If they stutter, or ask for time, say something like, "I understand you'll need to check with other decision makers, and I appreciate you considering my request.
 Please let me know if there's anything I can provide about my work that will help you make the case to other team members."

 When it works...

 ...It works!
-And it works more often than you’d expect.
+And salary negotiation works more often than you’d expect.
 Why?
 Because companies have more money than you think, you are talented, and employee turnover is expensive.
 They want to keep you.
 Searching for, hiring, and training someone new costs your company real money.
 Chances are what you’re asking for is in budget, and they would be financially irresponsible not to help you find a reason to stay.
 You and your employer are on the same team: you want to stay and do good work, they want you to stay and do good work.
 You are just pointing out how they can make that happen.

 A loss is still a win

-If it doesn’t work, still be glad you asked.
+If a salary negotiation doesn’t work, still be glad you asked.
 First, you are telling them that you know what you’re worth and that sets the tone for any and all future conversations.
 Second, you are practicing a tough conversation that you will be having for the rest of your professional life; now is the time to learn to live with the discomfort.
-Think of it this way: if someone asked you hop on one foot for five minutes in exchange for $5,000 would you do it?
+Think of it this way: if someone asked you to hop on one foot for five minutes in exchange for $5,000 would you do it?
 Yes!
 This uncomfortable conversation will barely last that long, and the results can be substantial.

 And finally, a quick reminder about math: When you earn $5,000 more this year (or even $1,000!), you also earn it next year… and the year after that.
 You save more, you pay off debt faster, and you benchmark yourself at a higher pay grade for every future role.
 Negotiating for yourself is a gift that keeps on giving.